inozo22/minishell/nimishell/log.md

 ~~bash-3.2$ cd $$HOME~~
 ~~bash: cd: 4180HOME: No such file or directory~~230811 bash-3.2$ cat < file1 | grep a | wc -l > file2 > file3
+bash-3.2$ export hi1 hi2 "hi3 hi4"|ls -----> export will not work, but only ls